baconjs/bacon.js/README.md

 `property.onValue(f)`

-`property.map(f)` maps property values with given function, returing a new Property
+`property.map(f)` maps property values with given function, retunring a new Property.
+If f is not a function, returns any value into the value `f`.

 `property.combine(f, property2)` combines the latest values of the two properties using a two-arg function.